 Some stability in a team helps.
 It takes time to get to know each other.
 Fast job rotations do not help.
 Too stable is also not good, the difficulty is to find the right balance.
 Sometimes you wish (I wish…) that a team can go on forever, but this is hardly ever possible (nor beneficial).

-There were others on my gross list.
+There were others on my gross wish list for top hr teams.
 As the ability to challenge the status quo, pragmatism and result focus.
 But I will stick to 10.
 And ask my team tomorrow to rate ourselves on these aspects.